smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Core System.md

 - Added detailed information about monitoring and observability features
 - Added OTLP exporter configuration and usage details
 - Updated configuration management section with KMS encryption support
+- Added comprehensive details about KMS integration and error handling

 **List of new sections added**
 - Observability and OTLP Exporter Configuration